Skip to main content

 Understanding & Reversing Behaviours

-My aim is to show and explain to owners why these behaviours have started and then help to reverse them.
-In return, the dog then starts to rehabilitate itself simply because the way they are being treated and understood each day has changed.
+My aim over the last 18 years has been to show and explain to owners why the unwanted behaviours have started and then help to reverse them.
+This is usually a combination of breeding, breed type, and environment.
+Unwanted behaviours are generally an outlet for frustration, and exist as an outlet for the dog to try and cope day to day.
+I will identify the root cause of the issues, and by doing so, the dog then starts to rehabilitate itself based on the adjustments put in place to mitigate the need to engage in unwanted outlets.
+This happens simply because the way they are being treated and understood each day has changed.

-I am in no way an advocate of harsh methods, I do not use e-collars, prong collars, shouting, beating and so on.
 Control by way of fear is not something I would promote on any level.
 Your dog should act as you want, not because it has to but because it wants to.
 It is however important to realise that strictly following either completely positive or negative reinforcement is unrealistic as nature simply does not work that way.
-Being able to understand how to combine both in such a way as not to be detrimental to an animal is by far more effective.
+Being able to understand how to combine both in such a way as not to be detrimental to an animal is far more effective, efficient, and of course fair to your dog.

 My sessions are carried out in your own home with yourself and your pet and are very much hands on.
 After identifying the root cause of the problem and then showing you myself how this can be prevented and reversed.
 I will put YOU in control so that by the time I leave you are happy and confident in what needs to be done to return your pet to a more balanced and happy life.